 She is the recipient of the 2011 Faculty Award for Excellence in Teaching, Flinders University.

 In 2012, she was awarded a Citation for Outstanding Contributions to Student Learning by the Australian Government (Office for Learning and Teaching).

 She is a CI in the ARC Discovery grant DP180102200 Managing migrants and border control in Britain and Australia, 1901-1981 (2018-2020)

 Marinella has held a number of roles, among others Associate Dean (Research) at the Flinders Law School.

 At Flinders University, Marinella teaches the upper elective International Criminal Justice.
 In 2017, she is the module coordinator of International Criminal Justice, and of the Honours Placement Program.

-She has contributed to the teaching of other university programs at Master's level.
+She contributes to the teaching of programs at Master's level.